lawlesscreation/coding-standards/css.md

 ### Selectors

+- Use the `is-` prefix for state rules that are shared between CSS and JavaScript, e.g.: `.is-hidden {}`;
-CSS selectors should use a loose [BEM naming](http://coding.smashingmagazine.com/2012/04/16/a-new-front-end-methodology-bem/) convention.
+- CSS selectors should use a loose [BEM naming](http://coding.smashingmagazine.com/2012/04/16/a-new-front-end-methodology-bem/) convention.
 For example:

 ```css
 .menu {} /* block */